 "I'm a brazen hussy, David."
 The woman's voice-Mary's voice.
 "But I have a good excuse-you forced me into it."

 "I don't understand . . ."
 He knew this voice, too.
-It belonged to the man who had been his business partman who had been his business part-ner and best friend.
+It belonged to the man who had been his business partner and best friend.

 "Don't you, David?"
-She spoke lightly, but with an undertone of ten-der gravity.
+She spoke lightly, but with an undertone of tender gravity.
 "Are you sure?
 I can't believe it-because Jonathan told me something just a little while ago."

 "Jonathan . . . what did he tell you?"
 "That you love me and you'd ask me to marry you if you knew I didn't love Rufus.
 I don't love him, David."

-"Mary. . . ."
+"Mary. .

 David spoke, huskily, and then for a long while there was silence.
-They were standing only a few feet from were standing only a few feet from the man who lay on the ground be-hind the wall; by raising his head a little he could have seen them.
+They were standing only a few feet from the man who lay on the ground behind the wall; by raising his head a little he could have seen them.
 But he did not stir.

 "I think I've loved you all my life, David."
 Her voice was so low that the words seemed to float upon the air, yet so distinctly that they burned

-CORPORAL WALLACE BUTCH-ER of the Caast Artillery ot Camp Callon, Colif., on We The People, CBS:
+CORPORAL WALLACE BUTCH-ER of the Coast Artillery at Camp Callan, Calif., on We The People, CBS: